swapnilkiran/PowerBI-ecommerce-sales-dashboard/README.md

 # PowerBI-ecommerce-sales-dashboard

-This PowerBI project offers an interactive dashboard for tracking and analyzing online sales data.

 📊 **Online Sales Dashboard with PowerBI**

 This PowerBI project offers an interactive dashboard for tracking and analyzing online sales data.
 Key features include: